turanoguzhan/roomba-hoover/README.md

 3. **Access the service:**

-   Use the external IP address assigned by the LoadBalancer service to access the application.
+   Use the external IP address assigned by the NodePort service to access the application.

 ## Configuration